-Figure 10: Total Phosphorous in Owl River inflow - 2017
+Figure 10: Total phosphorus from Plamondon Creek inflow and La Biche River outflow - 2017

 N:P Ratio

 The Redfield Ratio describes the optimal balance of total nitrogen to total phosphorous for aquatic plant growth, which is an optimal value of 16:1 (Teubner and Dokulil 2002).
 If the ratio is lower than 16:1, phosphorus is no longer considered a limiting nutrient and aquatic vegetation and cyanobacteria can use the dissolved and atmospheric nitrogen for growth by using the high amounts of phosphorus available in lake waters.
 If the ratio is higher than 16:1, it indicates that the phosphorus concentrations are occurring at levels much less than nitrogen and hence limits the growth within lakes.